mwissig/Slot-Machine/README.md

 # Slot Machine
-A basic slot machine in Javascript
+A basic text-based slot machine made in Javascript.